bijankhazaei/docker-nginx-php/Readme.md

 # Base image

-base image for laravel and nodejs applications
+base image for PHP and NodeJS applications